EXPIRED

 We are based in the heart of Caistor, a market town standing on the edge of the Lincolnshire Wolds.
 Lincoln is 24 miles to the south and Grimsby 12 miles to the east.
 To the north, over the Humber Bridge, Hull is about 30 minutes from here and major cities like Doncaster, Sheffield and Leeds can be reached easily within an hour and a half along the M180 motorway.
 Property prices are very reasonable compared to other parts of the country, while to the east you can enjoy the delights of the coast in resorts to suit everyone’s tastes.

 The School is a special, unique place.
 All staff, teaching, administration and support, work hard to ensure that our students receive the best education possible.
-We number approximately 700 students, including 190 in the Sixth Form.
+We number approximately 690 students, including 180 in the Sixth Form.
 We are also proud to be a single academy trust with a very supportive parental and governing body.
-We support other primary and secondary schools in our area.
+We are keen to maintain our independence.

-We have been actively involved in several partnerships with other Lincolnshire Schools and local businesses.
-We are an inclusive school drawing our pupils from the upper 25% of the ability range.
+We have been actively involved in a number of partnerships with other Lincolnshire Schools and local businesses.
+We are a selective school drawing our pupils from the upper 25% of the ability range.
 All our sixth formers are working for three or four A-levels and nearly all go on to either employment, apprenticeships and higher education, including Oxbridge and Russell Group universities.
 Our students are well motivated and, to quote our last inspection, ‘relish their learning.’
 The atmosphere of the School is friendly, purposeful and inclusive.
 Colleagues are encouraged to develop their own skills and abilities in a supportive environment.
-Making an extra-curricular contribution is considered vital.

 School location